Dennis Lloyd (cricketer)

 Dennis Patrick Lloyd (born 1 December 1948) is a former New Zealand cricketer who played first-class and List A cricket for Northern Districts from 1968 to 1981.

-Dennis Lloyd was a batsman who often opened the innings.
+Lloyd was a batsman who often opened the innings.
 His highest first-class score was 103 against Canterbury in 1968–69.
 In a semi-final of the List A competition in 1977-78 he opened the batting for Northern Districts and made 34 not out as he and Barry Roberts successfully chased Auckland's total of 70 without losing a wicket.

-He also played Hawke Cup cricket for Northland from 1967 to 1985.
+Lloyd also played Hawke Cup cricket for Northland from 1967 to 1985.
 He opened the batting in the team that won the title in 1982–83, top-scoring with 88 in the victory over Nelson.
 In all he played more than 100 matches for Northland.